pingcap/docs/functions-and-operators/set-operators.md

 ---
 title: Set Operations
-summary: Learn about the supported set operations in TiDB.
+summary: Learn the supported set operations in TiDB.
 ---

 # Set Operations

-TiDB supports three set operators: UNION, EXCEPT, and INTERSECT.
+TiDB supports three set operations using the UNION, EXCEPT, and INTERSECT operators.
 The smallest unit of a set is a [`SELECT` statement](/sql-statements/sql-statement-select.md).

 ## UNION operator